-When looking at 304 stainless steel verse 316, they are quite similar in appearance.
+When looking at 304 stainless steel verses 316, they are quite similar in appearance.
 However, 304 and 316 stainless steel do have considerable differences about them.
 Read below to see which type of stainless steel is best for your facility needs.

 304 grade stainless steel is the most widely used grades for laboratory use.
 This versatile grade is great for many different applications due to it’s resistance to oxidation, corrosion, and general wear and tear.
 Type 304 is easy to fabricate and clean, enabling users to rest assured that their working environments stay contaminant-free.